averagehumun/comp1131-notes-examples/README.md

 # comp1131-notes-examples
-Notes and examples from 'Intro to Programming'
+Notes and examples from 'Intro to Programming' Module 1